Fritz Haber: Awards and honours

-Dramatizations and fictionalisations
+Dramatizations and fictionalizations

+The Swedish power metal band Sabaton wrote the song "Father" about Haber.

-A fictional description of Haber's life, and in particular his longtime relationship with Albert Einstein, appears in Vern Thiessen's 2003 play Einstein's Gift.
+A fictional description of Haber's life, and in particular his long-term relationship with Albert Einstein, appears in Vern Thiessen's 2003 play Einstein's Gift.
 Thiessen describes Haber as a tragic figure who strives unsuccessfully throughout his life to evade both his Jewish ancestry and the moral implications of his scientific contributions.

 BBC Radio 4 Afternoon Play has broadcast two plays on the life of Fritz Haber.
 The description of the first reads: from the Diversity Website: